Sen Monorom, elephants and a precarious equilibrium

 This post is also available in: Italiano

 Sen Monorom is the main town in Mondulkiri, Cambodia’s wildest province, located on the border with Laos and Vietnam.
-In recent years, several local NGOs and associations for the protection of elephants and their habitat have sprung up here.
+In recent years, a number of local NGOs and associations have sprung up here to protect elephants and their habitat.

 In Cambodia, as in other parts of Asia, elephants are considered endangered.
 The main cause is habitat loss.
 The uncontrolled deforestation of large areas of the territory is a very serious danger to the biodiversity that has lived here for centuries.